calipho-sib/nextprot-ui/README.md

 ## Deploying
-  before deploying html, and depending the target, we must rebase the app in index.html
+  before deploying html, check the application base and the api location in index.html
     <base href="/" />
   should be
     <base href="/protosearch/" />

+  in app/js/np.config.js the SOLR_SERVER variable should be correct (note this variable will be refactored to API_SERVER)

   >./node_modules/.bin/brunch build -m
   >rsync -auv build/* np_integration@uat-web1:/home/np_integration/np-drupal/protosearch/